vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/3-llm-memory-processing.md

 </div>

-Model is not happy, isn't it? 🥲🥲
+Model is not happy, is it? 🥲🥲

+Can you guess what the context length of this model is?

 ---